GOVERNANCE AND DECISION MAKING

 NETWORK COORDINATOR/HOST

-Involve are the host organisation for the Democracy Network.
+Democracy Club and The Politics Project are the host organisations for the Democracy Network.
 They provide support, HR systems, insurance, oversight and line management to Network staff, but they also ensure sound governance and organisational infrastructure is in place.

 STEERING GROUP